robotology/gym-ignition/docs/sphinx/installation/intro.rst

 gym-ignition can be installed either from sources or from PyPI packages (see below for more details).
 We provide ``sdist`` packages that can be installed on all systems that meet the dependencies requirements, and ``wheel`` packages for the supported Python version.

-You can find `gym-ignition <https://pypi.org/project/gym-ignition/>`_ and `gym-ignition-nightly <https://pypi.org/project/gym-ignition-nightly/>`_ in the Python Package Index.
-They are mapped respectively to our Stable and Nightly channels.
+You can find `gym-ignition <https://pypi.org/project/gym-ignition/>`_ in the Python Package Index.
+Stable and pre-release packages are mapped respectively to our Stable and Nightly channels.

 .. warning::
     Our ``wheel`` packages are compiled against the supported version of the Ignition Robotics suite.